 In the past years, I have explored these questions in the context of Biology laboratories, studying how researchers capture, re-visit and reflect on information (see my dissertation).

-- Working on capturing and visualizing of desktop activity with Adam Rule and Jim Hollan from UCSD.
+- Capturing and visualizing activity to mitigate interruptions with A. Rule and J. Hollan from UCSD.

 - Understanding data physicalization with Simon Stusak from LMU.

 - TUIsla: wireless and battery-less phidgets + rapid fabrication.